agbrothers/FantasyBasketballBot/README.md

   To get personal credentials for the gmail API and to authorize this program to access gmail, follow the steps at the following link: https://developers.google.com/gmail/api/quickstart/python

+  Following the instructions there will generate a "credentials.json" file which you should place in the same directory as the files in this repository.

-  Alternatively, if you don't want to give the program email access, or if you have trouble getting the gmail API setup, or if your ESPN account isn't linked to a gmail account, you can modify the code in FantasyBasketballBot.py > Eyes class > _login function to enable manual logins.
+  Alternatively, if you don't want to give the program gmail access, if you have trouble getting the gmail API setup, or if your ESPN account isn't linked to a gmail account, you can modify the code to enable manual logins within FantasyBasketballBot.py > Eyes class > _login method

   To do this you can remove the line: